jackworthen/sql-builder/README.md

 ## 🌟 What is SQL Table Builder Pro?

-SQL Table Builder Pro is a powerful, user-friendly desktop application that transforms your messy data files into pristine SQL scripts faster than you can say "SELECT * FROM awesome_table".
+SQL Table Builder Pro is a powerful, user-friendly desktop application that transforms your messy data files into pristine SQL scripts.
 Whether you're dealing with tiny datasets or massive files, this tool has got your back!

 ## 🎮 Features That'll Make You Smile